bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.markdown

 fond of it.
 At some point I was so frustrated with LibreOffice, that I started running Microsoft Office with
 [CodeWeavers CrossOver for Linux](http://www.codeweavers.com/products/).
-If you like LibreOffice - it's available on OSX as well.
+If you like LibreOffice - it's available on OS X as well.
 If you don't like it - you have some solid alternative available.

-First, there is a native port of Microsoft Office for OSX.
-It's a far cry from the Windows version of the app, but it does have a few advantages over LibreOffice.
+First, there is a native port of Microsoft Office for OS X. It's a far cry from the Windows version of the app, but it does have a few advantages over LibreOffice.
 If you're doing a lot of document authoring and editing it might be a good option for you.